Data-Sci-2021/L2-Prosody-Analysis/data_analysis.Rmd

 -----------------------------

 ### w/ interaction; V in wd-initial
 For the analysis, I am interested in how proficiency level interact with stress and boundary effects.
+Therefore, I included interactions between predictors in the model.
 ```{r}
 lm3 = lmer(log(PhoneDuration)~DIS*stress*level_id+(1|WordLabel)+(1|Filename), data=both_ini_V)
 summary(lm3) # V was lengthened by stress.